 For most travellers from all over the world, these places have been considered to be the best places to visit in Entebbe.
 They have been rated according to the reviews on various social platforms like Trip-advisor, Facebook & others.

 1. UWEC – Entebbe Zoo

 The Uganda Wildlife Education Centre (UWEC), located along the shoreline in Entebbe ~ is a fun and exciting place to see and learn about the animals of Uganda and the ecosystems in which they live.

 Take some time to learn how they live, eat, play, and talk.
-It is home to some of the rescued and rehabilitated animals who are victims and/or rescued from bushmeat trade, habitat destruction, or illegal trade.
+It is home to some of the rescued and rehabilitated animals who are victims and/or rescued from the bushmeat trade, habitat destruction, or illegal trade.

 UWEC is not a zoo in a conventional sense and neither is it a Safari park but it is a centre where wildlife education is combined with leisure.
 If you are interested in botany you will also find live collections of traditional medicinal plants.

 The National Botanical Gardens of Uganda, commonly known as the Botanical Gardens Entebbe, are located in Entebbe, Uganda.
 They were laid out in 1898 by the first curator, A Whyte, close to the shores of Lake Victoria.

 The gardens are divided into different zones, including a rainforest zone.
 This rainforest formed the backdrop to scenes from the Tarzan films featuring Johnny Weissmuller, shot in the 1940s.

-The gardens offer a great opportunity for birding and key birds found here are orange tufted sunbirds, red chested sunbird, orange weaver, northern brown floated weaver, yellow-backed weaver, golden-backed weaver, black-headed weaver and Verreaux’s eagle owl.
+The gardens offer a great opportunity for birding and key birds found here are orange-tufted sunbirds, red chested sunbird, orange weaver, northern brown floated weavers, yellow-backed weavers, golden-backed weaver, black-headed weavers and Verreaux’s eagle owl.

-Enjoy a day birding in Mabamba Swamp while looking for the famous shoebill stork.
+Enjoy a day of birding in Mabamba Swamp while looking for the famous shoebill stork.
 Located west of Entebbe, it is one of the best and most convenient places to see the elusive Shoebill.